BIOL 416: Cancer Biology & Cell Development in Beijing, China

-Penn State’s Biology Department and Peking University offer a three-week summer course, Biology 416 “Cell Development and Cancer Biology.”
+Penn State’s Biology Department and Peking University offer a three-week summer course, Biology 416 “Cancer Biology and Cell Development.”
 The course covers selected topics in cancer biology as well as cell and developmental biology.
 A major goal is to understand molecular and genetic mechanisms important for animal development and tumorigenesis.
 In Beijing, Penn State students will take this course together with local students from Peking University.

-- Global Experiences Scholarship (variable) from the Office of Science Engagement.
+- Science Global Experiences Scholarship ($250-$1,000+) from the Office of Science Engagement